CPScript/CPScript/README.md

 ## Some of my bugged projects
 Bugged repos | Why are they bugged?
 --------- | ---------
-[Smile] | Nothing is wroung with it, it just doesn't load the website.
+[Smile] | Nothing is wrong with it, it just doesn't load the website.
 [Chicken Wings] | I cant accses the file...
 (At the moment :< )
 # --------------------------------------------------------------